 Chitkul to Kalpa Road Condition

-The road for the entire 65 kilometers of journey is a smooth run.
+The road for the entire 65 kilometers of the journey is a smooth run.
 There are a few bad stretches in between but those are very short ones.
-For most part, you will be traveling on well laid tarmac.
+For the most part, you will be traveling on a well-laid tarmac.

 Chitkul to Reckong Peo Bus

 There is one early morning bus from Chitkul for Reckong Peo.
 It leaves from Chitkul at around 8 AM.

 The morning bus for Reckong Peo passes through Sangla as well.
 Shared taxis and a couple of other privates buses too ply between the two villages.

 Also Read: Clothes for Spiti – What to Pack

 Sangla to Reckong Peo Bus

 For traveling from Sangla to Reckong Peo, you can either board the morning bus coming from Chitkul.
 Or you can either board the noon bus from Sangla to Reckong Peo.
 It starts at Sangla at 1 PM.